SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Install firmware](/images/users-guide/DeviceManagement/devmgmt-firmware-install.png)

-The install operation will be created to be executed by the device.
+The install operation to be executed by the device will be created.
 The firmware installation is completed as soon as the device has executed the operation.

+The operation details are shown in the **Control** tab of the device.

 ##### To install/update firmware on multiple devices